Points/developer-assignment-instructions/lcbo-auto-complete/README.md

 Points wants to build a reusable auto-complete search widget for all of its front-end apps and is asking you to lead the development.

-The widget should return search results as the user is typing.
+The widget should actively query the api endpoint and return search results as the user is typing.

 ## Instructions